jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 Prepare your workstation
 ========================

-In order to be able to manage your servers, you need to install the `leap` command on your workstation:
+In order to be able to manage your servers, you need to setup the LEAP Platform on your desktop.
+This consists of three parts: the platform recipes, the `leap` command, and your provider instance.
+We will go over these step-by-step below, you can find more details in the [platform introduction](platform).

 ### Install pre-requisites